Reports: Amazon bars video app TikTok on workers’ phones

 But a top Trump administration official said this week that the government remains concerned about the national-security threat to the app’s millions of U.S. users.
 When Fox News TV host Laura Ingraham suggested that the U.S. ban Chinese social media apps, “especially TikTok,” Secretary of State Mike Pompeo said that “We’re certainly looking at it.”

 Pompeo said the Trump administration has “worked on this very issue for a long time,” including its stance against Chinese telecom firms Huawei and ZTE.
-The government has tried to convince allies to root Huawei out of telecom networks, saying the company is a national-security threat, with mixed success.
+The government has tried to convince allies to root Huawei out of telecom networks, saying the company is a national-security threat, with mixed success; Trump has also said he was willing to use Huawei as a bargaining chip in trade talks.
 Huawei has denied that it enables spying for the Chinese government.

 “With respect to Chinese apps on people’s cell phones, I can assure you the United States will get this one right too,” Pompeo said, and added that if users downloaded the app their private information would be “in the hands of the Chinese Communist Party.”